xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 Push notifications are particularly valuable for messaging apps, as they help ensure users don't miss important communications and can respond promptly to new messages.

-### Is there a way to get a list of all current XMTP-enabled wallets?

-XMTP doesn't provide a direct method to fetch all XMTP-enabled wallet addresses in bulk.
-You might consider using a third-party service to do so instead of building the functionality yourself.

-[Blaze CRM](https://www.withblaze.app/) is one known service.
-It compiles lists of XMTP addresses by querying the XMTP `canMessage` API over time.

-The XMTP ecosystem is continually evolving.
-If you know of other reliable services providing this functionality, please consider sharing them in the [XMTP Community Forums](https://community.xmtp.org/c/development/third-party-tools/74).

 ### Does XMTP support group chat?

 XMTP supports group chat in React Native, Android, iOS, and Node.js SDKs.